Oleg Chizhov: Biography

 From April 2006 to July 2007, Chizhov committed 4 more rapes and 4 murders associated with rape in Birsk and the Mishkinsky District.
 All the victims were choked to death, three of them buried in a forest near Birsk, and the last one drowned in the Belaya River.
 To commit the crimes, Chizhov used his clients' cars, where he abducted girls from the streets of Birsk, or picked them up at hitchhiking spots.
-One of the surviving victims filed a rape application against him, but initially she was refused a criminal case.
-It is suggested that the reason for the refusal that among some of Chizhov's regular customers were police officers.
+One of the surviving victims filed a rape application against him, but initially, she was refused a criminal case.
+It is suggested that the reason for the refusal was that among some of Chizhov's regular customers were police officers.

 In July 2007, Chizhov committed his last crime.
 The killer picked up a girl who hitchhiked on the road, took her to a deserted place, raped and tried to strangle her.
 But a casual witness frightened him away and the victim remained alive.
 She remembered the number of the car, but did not recognize the rapist.
-Through the registration number the detectives came to Chizhov, who by that time had moved to Tolyatti, and was arrested in August.
+Through the registration number, the detectives came to Chizhov, who by that time had moved to Tolyatti, and was arrested in August.

 After receiving the results of the examination, which gave evidence against Chizhov, including the first crime for which he was not suspected, the criminal agreed to cooperate.
 He gave confessions and showed the locations where he buried the bodies.
 Mindibayev and Minibaev, his accomplices on the first crime, were again arrested.
 In May 2009, the Supreme Court of the Republic of Bashkortostan found Chizhov guilty of 4 murders associated with raped and 5 rapes.
-The first crime, despite the death of the victim, was not qualified as a murder, but as "criminal endagerment".
+The first crime, despite the death of the victim, was not qualified as a murder, but as "criminal endangerment".
 According to the totality of crimes, Chizhov was sentenced to 22.5 years of imprisonment in a strict-regime colony.
 Mindibayev and Minibaev received 8.5 years of imprisonment and were obliged to return the compensation amount paid after their first arrest.
 The Supreme Court of Russia upheld the verdict without charges.

 It was suggested that Mindibayev and Minibaev were not acquainted with Chizhov and were not involved in the crime.
 The question of its reliability remained open.
-On March 29, 2012, the head of the Investigative Department of the Investigative Committee of Russia for the Republic of Bashkortosan, Aleksei Kasyanov, denied the claims of torture against both of them, and said that it was just an attempt to discredit the investigation.
+On 29 March 2012, the head of the Investigative Department of the Investigative Committee of Russia for the Republic of Bashkortosan, Aleksei Kasyanov, denied the claims of torture against both of them, and said that it was just an attempt to discredit the investigation.